GLOBAL CONNECTIONS: A TRANSDISCIPLINARY APPROACH

 Mélina Delmas

-Mélina Delmas holds master’s degrees in Translation from Université Paris 3 and Université Bordeaux-Montaigne (France), as well as a PhD in Translation Studies from the University of Birmingham (UK).
+Mélina Delmas holds a PhD in Translation Studies from the University of Birmingham (UK).
 Since 2021, she works as a Research Assistant at the University of Warwick where she collaborates closely with Professor Jo Angouri on various projects relating to multilingualism, linguistic landscapes, and pedagogy.
-Mélina supports two EUTOPIA Learning Communities: Global Connections and Multilingualism & Diversity.
+Mélina assists two EUTOPIA Learning Communities: Global Connections and Multilingualism & Diversity.
+Since 2023, Mélina is also the EUTOPIA Local Facilitator for Warwick.